dsheiko/puppetry/TEST-PLAN.md

 - SEV1.2.3 - if user provides an existing variable name, it changes for unique name on submit
 - SEV1.2.4 - user can submit by press ENTER
 - SEV1.2.5 - user can edit from context menu
+- SEV1.2.6 - variable value changed in one env, doen't affect variable values in others

 ## SEV1.4 Remove from actions